hrbigelow/ae-wavenet/README.md

 Began training on Librispeech dev (http://www.openslr.org/resources/12/dev-clean.tar.gz), see dat/example\_train.log

+## Update May 12, 2019

+First runs using vqvae mode.
+After ~200 iterations, only one quantized vector is used as a representative.
+Currently troubleshooting.

 # TODO
 1. VAE and VQVAE versions of the bottleneck / training objectives
 2. Inference mode